-The water heater is probably the most underrated system in your home.
-Think about it – without the water heater, you couldn’t have any of the following:
+The water heater is probably the most underestimated system in your home.
+Seriously – without the water heater, you couldn’t have any of the following:

 - Hot showers

 Given the power of the water heater, do you truly know much about it?
 We’re here to give you a few things to think about when it comes to replacing, maintaining, and servicing your water heater.

 The usual lifespan of residential water heaters is 10-12 years.

 Natural gas and electric water heaters will commonly last about a decade before you need to consider replacing the system.
 If you are unsure how old your water heater is, the date the unit was manufactured will be shown in the serial number which you can find on the ID sticker on the water heater tank.

 Older water heaters are nothing to take lightly.
 A water heater that is ten years or older is at more risk of springing a leak and resulting in water damage to your home.
 If your water heater sits in your attic or above the ground floor, the potential for catastrophic damage rises.
 Be sure you have your water heater maintenance yearly to keep any leaks from creating damage in your home.

 The most typical breakdown of residential water heaters that will need replacement is a leaking tank.